meredith705/wdl_workflows/README.md

 # wdl_workflows

-Some wdl workflows adapted to run yak, dipcall, and whatshap on shasta assemblies
+Some wdl workflows adapted to run GFAse, yak, dipcall, and whatshap on shasta assemblies

 To install cromwell tools to run wdl worflows locally:
 ```